Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch.

 Ofcom ruled that BGT had misled viewers, but the dog double act wasn't stripped of its title or prize money.
 Jules still appeared at the Royal Variety Performance and they were invited back for the live shows in 2016.

 The show's first ever magician winner, Richard Jones is already one of BGT's most successful contestants.
-The former army officer, who still plays in the Band of the Household Cavalry, launched his own TV show Operation Magic in 2017 before heading out on his first solo tour, Power of Imagination, which rab from April until May.
+The former army officer, who still plays in the Band of the Household Cavalry, launched his own TV show Operation Magic in 2017 before heading out on his first solo tour, Power of Imagination.

 Speaking about how the ITV show changed his life, he told What's On TV: "When I was a kid I always had two dreams… three ambitions in life, I wanted to be a musician, a soldier and a magician and I’m pleased to say I’m doing all three of those things, so I’m living the dream on three fronts really because I’m still in the army, I haven’t left, a lot of people assume I’ve left, but I’m staying because I love my job in the army.